delta-exchange/just-the-docs/docs/trading-guide/OrderTypes.md

 - **Post-only**

 	A limit order that is marked as post-only is accepted into the order book only it would not be immediately match with an existing order in the order book.
-Marking a limit order post-only ensures that: (a) the order adds to the liquidity rather than takes liquidity from the order book, and (b) the traders will earn a marker rebate when the order is executed.
+Marking a limit order post-only ensures that: (a) the order adds to the liquidity rather than takes liquidity from the order book, and (b) the traders will earn a maker rebate when the order is executed.